API Reference > Part II: Authenticate using JWT > Manage data collections > Modify data collections

 Additional Information

 Required.
-Enter the system generated unique identifier of the data collection that you want to modify.
+Specify the type of details that you want the API request to modify.

 name